Collective concept: funk on the move

 The outlet ended up being Giant People; he wrote most of their material.
-Washington created the Giant People project after playing with Karl Denson.
-Itching to do his own thing – he did.
-Smith felt the same way.
 A little more than a year ago, he split off from Giant People and created Global Funk Council.
 Building on some of the same ideas and themes, he’s tailored the group to be groove-oriented, danceable and musically interesting.

-They’ve gotten the word out by tireless touring.
-Moving from small clubs to theaters and festivals, they’re booking gigs with bigger names these days, such as Steve Kimock.
+They’ve gotten the word out by tireless touring, and have just passed their 200-show mark for 2002.
+Moving from small clubs to theaters and festivals, they’re booking gigs with bigger names these days, such as Steve Kimock and Garaj Majal.